vinnywiz/Peer-to-Peer-Lending/README.md

 # 2. Data Acquisition
 ### a.
 Data source
-For our initial datasets, we use two separate datasets from https://www.prosper.com.
+For our initial datasets, we use two separate datasets from [Prosper Marketplace, Inc](https://www.prosper.com).
 The first data is the Listing data.
 The listing data includes information about all applicants.
 It includes personal features that can estimate the credit quality of borrowers.
 The are 886 qualitative and quantitative features per customer.
 The second data is the loan data.
 The loan data includes actual loan information about applicants whose listings are approved and who received a loan from the peer-to-peer platform.
 The loan data has information about loan characteristics such as loan interest rate, loan amount, loan maturities, principal payments, balance, etc. Additionally, the loan data include the loan status if the loan is defaulted or not.
 Some of these features in the data are only relevant after loan issuance and therefore not available to investors at the time of investing.
-We used the Prosper Data Dictionary (https://www.prosper.com/Downloads/Services/Documentation/ProsperDataExport_Details.html) to better undertsnad the features available to investors.
+We used the [Prosper Data Dictionary](https://www.prosper.com/Downloads/Services/Documentation/ProsperDataExport_Details.html) to better undertsnad the features available to investors.

 # 3. Methodology
 ### a.
 Data Preprocessing